How Long Does it Take to Finish Your Case?

 Acquiring records is the biggest variable in how fast your case can be finished.
 That’s why it’s critical to register as soon as possible to identify the records necessary for your case.

-If I have all of the files needed, it takes about between four and six weeks from your assessment for me to finish your report.
+It normally takes between four and six weeks from the time your file is complete for me to finish your report.

 FAA Medical File

 The most common bottleneck is waiting for the FAA Medical File.
 Although it can take up to 12 weeks for the agency to produce the record, most of the time I receive the file in about four weeks or so.

 Medical Records from the FAA are produced under the Freedom of Information Act and the Privacy Act.
 The Privacy Act prohibits sharing of the record.